chfc-cmi/cmr-seg-tl/README.md

 | v16_p05_s256 | 4.06|4.94|3.02|3.87|
 | UKBB | 5.42|8.83|3.72|4.34|

-The resnet34 backbone on the 5% confidence set, image size 256, cross entropy loass and normal transformation has lowest mean absolute difference.
+The resnet34 backbone on the 5% confidence set, image size 256, cross entropy loss and normal transformation has lowest mean absolute difference.
 When applied on the images with `Rows<Columns` (unrotated) however, the model with extreme transformations clearly outperforms all other models.

 The final model with extreme transforms was uploaded as part of the preliminary release as it is too large to be included in the repository: https://github.com/chfc-cmi/cmr-seg-tl/releases/download/v0.1.0/resnet34_5percent_size256_extremeTfms_ceLoss.pkl